brand icon Mar4

 A. Putnam C’est Tout Skort

 The C’est Tout Skort is more traditional-looking and a great golf staple.
-It’s made with stretch fabric that’s comfortable but still holds its shape.
+It’s made with stretch fabric that’s comfortable but still holds its shape (comfortable golf clothes are a must).
 It has built-in shorts (with the rubber stay feature so they don’t slip) and comes in a few colors.
 This skirt comes in two different lengths: 15″ and 17″.

 Amazon Pleated Golf Skort